Phoenix Noncustodial Parents Rights Lawyer

 In Arizona, a non-parent can request legal decision making by alleging, among other things, that it would be significantly detrimental (harmful) for either of the child’s legal parents to have custody.
 This is a difficult burden to prove and sustain since it is typically viewed that parents have a fundamental right to the care, custody and management of their child(ren).
 Grandparents, stepparents, relatives and non-relatives should be prepared to prove that awarding custody to the legal parent(s) is not in the child’s best interest and would be substantially detrimental to the child.

-In order to request visitation (as opposed to legal decision making or primary placement) the non-parent must establish that the visitation is in the child’s best interest, as well as other criteria.
-Hiring a well versed noncustodial parents or grandparents rights attorney in this situation is essential.
+In order to request visitation (as opposed to legal decision making or primary placement), the non-parent must establish that the visitation is in the child’s best interest, as well as other criteria.
+Hiring well versed noncustodial parents or grandparents rights attorney in Phoenix in this situation is essential.

 In Arizona, In Loco Parentis custody and visitation rights are covered by Arizona Revised Statute §25-409, outlined below: